2023 | 2022 | 2021

 Hal made the most out of every second of his life.
 From

-childhood to retirement he worked multiple jobs, on the farm, in
+ldhood to retirement he worked multiple jobs, on the farm, in

-garages, serving in the Army of the United States, driving truck,
+rages, serving in the Army of the United States, driving truck,

 construction, and finally retiring after a lengthy career at

-BIW.
-After retiring, he kept busy mowing lawns, helping his
+t busy mowing lawns, helping his

-friends and neighbors, refurbishing, and rebuilding tractors,
+refurbishing, and rebuilding tractors,

 building small lighthouses and many other one-of-a-kind